As with all fruits and vegetables, wash avocados before cutting. Check out our tips for how to choose and use California Avocados

 “When selecting a Hass avocado, I like to look for a nice large size California grown avocado with the classic pear-shape,” says Mark.
 “I avoid the ones with bruises, loose skin or the ones where the stem end is showing decay.”

 Mark raises a very good point.
 If there are pockets or portions of the fruit that seem softer than the rest of the avocado, choose a different avocado.
 These pockets are likely bruises related to transportation or other avocado shoppers in the store squeezing the avocados with their fingers.
 We call this “digitizing” – and recommend that when you choose your avocado, you squeeze it (gently!) in your palm instead of with your fingers.

 Note: because the Hass avocado has a very thick skin, some small cosmetic blemishes, in general, are perfectly fine.
 Avocados often grown in bundles, and are surrounded by leaves, branches and tree limbs so they naturally can have a scuff here or there that will not affect the flesh of the fruit.
-See how they are in a bundle in our video below?
+See how they are in a bundle in our Instagram video?